ubikorp/astro-lacking/src/content/post/mixtapes/2021-01-24-0149-strawberry-sunset.md

   song: Fight Test
   artist: The Flaming Lips
   artist_slug: flaming-lips
-  album: One More Robot
-  time: '4:50'
   notes: What is it?
 - sequence: 6
   song: Sleep On The Left Side
   artist: Cornershop
   artist_slug: cornershop
-  album: When I Was Born For The 7th Time
-  time: '4:07'
   notes: Keep your sword arm free
 - sequence: 7
   song: Mansard Roof (Live @ KEXP)
   artist: Vampire Weekend
   artist_slug: vampire-weekend
-  album:
-  time: '1:57'
   notes: For all lovers of Mansard Rooves
 - sequence: 8
   song: BREAK